-PDFium is not thread-safe.
+PDFium is inherently not thread-safe.
 It is not allowed to call pdfium functions simultaneously across different threads, not even with different documents.
 [1]

 However, you may still use pdfium in a threaded context if it is ensured that only a single pdfium call can be made at a time (e.g. via mutex).